Rule 4—Play of the Game

 - The crosse of the scoring player is determined to be illegal before the next live ball.

 - The scoring player adjusts the strings after scoring a goal and before the official can request the crosse.

 - The scoring player adjusts the crosse after the official asks for it.

 - An attacking deliberately leaves his feet by jumping or diving and lands in the crease before or after the ball enters the goal.

-After a sideline horn, a goal, a timeout, or the reporting of a time-serving penalty, teams have 20 seconds to sub (timed by the officials’ belt timers) and can go through the table area or the coaches box.
+After a goal, a timeout, or the reporting of a time-serving penalty, teams have 20 seconds to sub (timed by the officials’ belt timers) in all games (running time or stop time) and can go through the table area or the coaches box.
 They need not wait for their teammates to leave the field first.
 If a team has too many or too few players on the field when the timer beeps, they are guilty of illegal procedure (change of possession or a 30-second penalty, depending on who is due possession).
 [See NFHS Situation 4.22-B]

 Playing on the ground